 About Me

-I am an Assistant Professor in the Government Department at Harvard, and I received my PhD in sociology from the University of Chicago in 2022.
+I am an Assistant Professor in the Government Department at Harvard.
+I received my PhD in sociology from the University of Chicago in 2022.

 In other research, I have examined how New Deal social polices reshaped political participation across different local contexts; how place reputation shaped gentrification processes in a Chicago neighborhood; and how redistricting into powerful wards in Chicago affects crime and city service provision.

-My research has appeared in the American Political Science Review, Journal of Politics, Studies in American Political Development, Social Forces, and Social Problems, and has been supported by the National Science Foundation and the Social Science Research Council.
+My research has appeared or is forthcoming in the American Political Science Review, Journal of Politics, American Journal of Sociology, Studies in American Political Development, Social Forces, and Social Problems, and has been supported by the National Science Foundation and the Social Science Research Council.

 You can contact me at sternullo@fas.harvard.edu.